ggugliotta/vibeVenture/README.md

 ![VibeVenture Serverless Architectural Diagram Image](diagram.png)

+VibeVenture was written in React and Javascript for the front-end component and is hosted on GitHub Pages.
+The backend was written in Node.js and Express with Lambda Functions and is hosted serverless on Amazon Web Services.

 User Stories:
 1. As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city.
 2. As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.